jacobarriola/jacobarriola/README.md

 ### Hi there 👋

 I *try* to make fast 🚀 and accessible ♿️ applications.
-I'm really curious about GraphQL and decoupled applications with JavaScript these days.
+I'm really curious about GraphQL and decoupled applications with TypeScript/JavaScript these days.
 I've started to try and give back by contributing to open source projects recently ♥️.

-I'm a full stack JavaScript developer, but definitely lean more to the UI side of things 💅🏽
+I'm a full stack TypeScript/JavaScript developer, but definitely lean more to the UI side of things 💅🏽

 #### More stuff about me 🏌️‍♂️
 🚵🏾‍♂️ Working on a lot of JAMStack projects with Gatsby and NextJS, especially with WordPress as a data source.

 📕 Learning GraphQL, TypeScript and Laravel

 <!--